Palindromic k-Factorization in Pure Linear Time: An Algorithm

-Let $u_1,\ldots, u_k$ be all non-empty suffix-palindromes of a string $s$ in the order of decreasing length.
+\subparagraph*{Series of Palindromes.} Let $u_1,\ldots, u_\ell$ be all non-empty suffix-palindromes of a string $s$ in the order of decreasing length.
 For any $i<j$, since $u_j$ is a suffix of $u_i$, any period of $u_i$ is a period of $u_j$.
-Hence the sequence of minimal periods of $u_1,\ldots, u_k$ is non-increasing.
+Hence the sequence of minimal periods of $u_1,\ldots, u_l$ is non-increasing.
 The groups of suffix-palindromes with the same minimal period are \emph{series of palindromes} (of $s$):

-We refer to the longest and the shortest palindrome in a series as its \emph{head} and \emph{tail} respectively (they coincide in the case of a 1-element series); we enumerate the elements of a series from the head to the tail.
-Given an integer $p$, the \emph{$p$-series} is the series with period $p$. \begin{lemma}[\cite{FiciCo,ISugimotoInenagaBannaiTakeda,KosolobovPalk}] For any string $s[0..n]$, if $r$ is the length of a tail of a series, then the head of the next series has length less than $2r/3$.
-In particular, If $p_1,\ldots,p_t$ are periods of all series of $s[0..n]$, then $t=O(\log n)$ and $p_1+\cdots+p_t=O(n)$. \end{lemma} Note that strings with $\Omega(\log n)$ series for $\Omega(n)$ prefixes do exist \cite{FiciCo}.
+A \emph{$p$-series} is a series with the period $p$.
+The longest and the shortest palindrome in a $p$-series are its \emph{head} $\head(p)$ and \emph{tail} $\tail(p)$ respectively (they coincide in a 1-element series). \begin{lemma}[\cite{FiciCo,ISugimotoInenagaBannaiTakeda,KosolobovPalk}; $\mathbf{(*)}$] For any string $s$, if $\ell$ is the length of a tail of a series, then the head of the next series has length less than $2\ell/3$.
+In particular, if $p_1>\ldots>p_t$ are periods of all series of $s$, then $t=O(\log p_1)$ and $p_1+\cdots+p_t=O(p_1)$. \end{lemma} Note that length-$n$ strings with $\Omega(\log n)$ series for $\Omega(n)$ prefixes do exist \cite{FiciCo}.
+The structure of series is described in the following lemma.

-Below we present an $O(n\log n)$ algorithm finding even and odd palindromic lengths of a string.
-Due to symmetry, we always write $\pl^j$ assuming $j\in\{0,1\}$.
-The algorithm, which is a straightforward adaptation of the algorithm of \cite{BKRS17} for palindromic length, serves as a base for the linear-time solution, so we provide necessary details.
-We rewrite rule \eqref{e:dp} as

-and compute the internal minimum in $O(1)$ time using precalculations based on the structure of series, described in the following lemma.